-Kiefer, John, "Collaborations for Effective Disaster Resistant Universities" (2011).
-DRU Workshop 2011 Presentations - Disaster Resistant University Workshop: Building Partnerships in Mitigation.
-Paper 30. https://scholarworks.uno.edu/dru2011/30
+Kiefer, John, "The University as a Resilient Community: Applying Lessons Learned from Katrina" (2013).
+DRU Workshop 2013 Presentations - Disaster Resistant University Workshop: Linking Mitigation and Resilience.
+Paper 19.

 This Presentation is brought to you for free and open access by the Conferences and Workshops at ScholarWorks@UNO.
-It has been accepted for inclusion in DRU Workshop 2011 Presentations - Disaster Resistant University Workshop: Building Partnerships in Mitigation by an authorized administrator of ScholarWorks@UNO.
+It has been accepted for inclusion in DRU Workshop 2013 Presentations - Disaster Resistant University Workshop: Linking Mitigation and Resilience by an authorized administrator of ScholarWorks@UNO.
 For more information, please contact scholarworks@uno.edu.